 Language/script: English, Latin, Welsh

-System of arrangement: Currently arranged by deposit: the 1934-1940 deposits, catalogued in the Schedule of Wynnstay Manuscripts and Documents, 1940; the 1945 deposit, comprising mostly the Strata Marcella charters, described in the published works noted below; the rentals and accounts from the 1952 deposit, listed in a Schedule of Wynnstay Archives, Vol. 1 (1980); and the remainder of the 1952 deposit, outlined in an unsatisfactory Preliminary Schedule of the Wynnstay Manuscripts and Documents, 1952.
-Cataloguing is due to resume in spring 2008.
+System of arrangement: Currently arranged by deposit: the 1934-1940 deposits, catalogued in the Schedule of Wynnstay Manuscripts and Documents, 1940; the 1945 deposit, comprising mostly the Strata Marcella charters, described in the published works noted below, and a small number of other early deeds relating to Somerset, Wrockwardine in Shropshire, etc.; the rentals and accounts from the 1952 deposit, listed in a Schedule of Wynnstay Archives, Vol. 1 (1980); and the remainder of the 1952 deposit.

 Conditions governing reproduction: Usual copyright laws apply

 Finding aids: Hard copies of the catalogues are available at NLW and HMC.
 An on-line catalogue can be accessed from http://www.llgc.org.uk:81/index.htm.
 The hard copy of the 1952 catalogue of manuscripts and documents is now redundant,currently being replaced by a new electronic version.
 Card indexes for some of the deeds and documents from the 1952 deposit are available.

 Appraisal, destruction and scheduling information: All records have been retained